 Every year, on the third Thursday of each November, a chorus rings out in wine bars and cavistes around the world: Le Beaujolais Nouveau est arrivé!
 It’s Beaujolais Nouveau Day!
 Quickly fermented and shipped around the world, this vin primeur is freshly pressed wine—just a mere weeks ago this wine was still hanging on the vine in grape form, as the term primeur refers to a wine that is sold in the same year as it has been harvested.
 Beaujolais Nouveau is released on the market to much fanfare and celebration.
-If you’re in Paris, raise a glass at bar-guingettes like Rosa Bonheur (in the Parc des Buttes Chaumont or on the Seine at 37 quai d’Orsay, 75007) or numerous wine shops/cavistes like La Cave des Papilles on the rue Daguerre in the 14th.
+If you’re in Paris, raise a glass at bar-guingettes such as Rosa Bonheur (situated on the Seine at 37 quai d’Orsay, 75007) or numerous wine shops/cavistes like La Cave des Papilles on the rue Daguerre in the 14th.

 Beaujolais Nouveau is characteristically light, fresh and fruity, and inexpensive.
 You’re not expected to take it too seriously, which makes it a particularly friendly wine.
 If you’re feeling festive at home, buy a few bottles from different vignobles, set out some cochonailles on a board (cured hams, rosette de Lyon, etc), a sliced baguette and voilá! …you have a party.
 For something more elaborate you can prepare a Burgundy-inspired menu following the gastronomic tenet that what grows together goes together, for example oeufs en meurette or coq au vin, and you could include some Époisses on the cheese platter.